ethersphere/bee-docs/content/bee-docs/start/index.md

 alias: "/bee-docs/start.html"
 ---

-The Bee node binary (see [Installation](/bee-docs/installation.html) on how to download this) is used to start and configure your bee node *before* it starts.
+The Bee node binary (see [Installation](/bee-docs/installation.html) on how to download this) is used to start and configure your Bee node *before* it starts.
 If you want to interact with you Bee node after it is started, you can use the HTTP APIs (see sections [API](/bee-docs/API-reference.html).

 ## Getting help
 The CLI has documentation build-in.
 Running `bee` gives you an entry point to the documentation.
-Running `bee start -h` or `bee start --help` will tell you how you can configure you bee node via the command line arguments
+Running `bee start -h` or `bee start --help` will tell you how you can configure you bee node via the command line arguments.

 ## Start a bee node
 Run `bee start`.
 This command starts your bee node with all configuration parameters on their default value.

 ## Configuring your bee node
-Bee can be configured with
+Bee can be configured with:

 * command line arguments;
 * environment variables;